okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/device-context/main/index.md

 <StackSelector />

-This guide shows you how to enable and integrate device context into your application using the Identity Engine SDK.
+This guide shows you how to enable and integrate device context into your application using the Embedded SDK.

 ---
 **Learning outcomes**